China VAT Guide: Everything You Need To Know About China’s VAT System

 2. VAT refunds for trading companies

-For trading companies, the VAT refund will be equal to input VAT, as there is no output VAT on exports.
+For trading companies, the VAT refund will be equal to input VAT paid for goods that are subsequently exported, as there is no output VAT on exports.
 Normally the VAT refund is calculated by subtracting output VAT from input VAT.
 Since for export sales there is no output VAT, input VAT could in theory not be deducted.

 Therefore, Chinese tax policy has created a VAT refund system based on the so-called “refund rate”.
 The authorities set refund rates for product categories.
 Depending on the refund rate of the products that are exported, a difference can exist between the input VAT and the VAT refund.
 In case the refund rate is lower than input VAT, the difference will be a cost to the company.